Multiple reentrant topological windows induced by generalized Bernoulli disorder: Multiple reentrant topological windows

-In Appendix, we display the disorder-averaged topological phase diagrams as functions of $t_1$ and $\lambda$ for $M=4$ and $M=5$.
-The overall structure of the topological phase diagrams for $M=4$ and $M=5$ remains similar to those observed for $M=2$ and $3$.
-Notably, in the regime of large $t_1$, the number of TAI phase emergences increases with the value of $M$, reflecting the direct influence of disorder complexity on the richness of topological behavior.
-These results further demonstrate that the multivariate nature of the disorder provides a powerful means to engineer and control multiple TAI phases within the system.
+Figure~\ref{Fig4}(b) further shows the widths of the three topological windows as functions of $\xi^{(2)}/\xi^{(1)}$, with $\xi^{(1)}=\lambda$, $\xi^{(3)}=3\lambda$, $p_1=1/2$, and $p_2=p_3=1/4$.
+As $\xi^{(2)}/\xi^{(1)}$ increases, the first window broadens, the third narrows, and the second displays a nonmonotonic dependence.
+Across the parameter range shown, the third window remains the widest, followed by the second and then the first.
+The corresponding center positions are shown in Fig.~\ref{Fig4}(d).
+In this case, increasing $\xi^{(2)}/\xi^{(1)}$ shifts the center of the second window toward smaller $\lambda$, whereas the other window centers change more weakly.
+These results further illustrate that the number, widths, and locations of the disconnected topological windows are jointly determined by the values and probabilities of the multivalued disorder distribution.

-{\it Dynamical detection.}---Waveguide lattices are versatile platforms in integrated photonics, allowing exploration of crystalline-like phenomena and precise engineering of disordered systems~\cite{ChristodoulidesD2003,LonghiS2009,GaranovichIL2012,KrausYE2012,CorrielliG2013}.
-In previous section, we have show that by engineering intradimer Bernoulli-type disorder in a 1D SSH waveguide lattice, multiple TAI phases can be realized.
-To probe the system’s topology in a dynamical and experimentally accessible way, we employ the mean chiral displacement, defined as
+In Appendix A, we further present the disorder-averaged topological phase diagrams for $M=4$ and $M=5$.
+Their overall structures are similar to those for $M=2$ and $M=3$, while in the large-$t_1$ regime the number of disconnected topological windows increases with $M$.
+This trend supports the general picture that the complexity of the disorder distribution influences the number of reentrant topological windows in the disordered SSH model.